NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/kubectl.md

 $ vim ~/.cloudflared/config.yml
 ```

 Next, configure the Tunnel, replacing the example ID below with the ID of the Tunnel created above.
-Additionally, replace the hostname in this example with the hostname of the application configured with Cloudflare Access.
+Additionally, replace the hostname in this example with the hostname of the application configured with Khulnasoft Access.

 ```yaml
 tunnel: 6ff42ae2-765d-4adf-8112-31c55c1551ef